buttonwoodcx/bcx-aurelia-dnd/src/tutorial/dnd-service-reference.md

 > `options.element`, manually pass a DOM element as source element, instead of default `delegate.dndElement`.

+> `options.handler`, a DOM element as drag handler.
+It should be a decedent of source element.
+It limits where drag can start, doesn't affect preview.

 > `options.noPreview`, turn off preview.

 > `options.hideCursor`, hide cursor during a DnD session.